matiboy/angular-browser-push-notifications/README.md

 - WORKER_REGISTRATION_FAIL: Worker registration failed, usually related to invalid certificate
 - FAILED_TO_SUBSCRIBE: Subscription failed, could be related to certificate or to your application key

+## Configuration methods

+### BrowserPushNotificationsProvider.setWorkerUrl

+Set the url for the service worker which will be registered

 ## Sample code

 ```js